 This is Propaw Lab, 3D canine prostheses.
 They made themselves known through social networks “and the orders do not stop reaching me.
 In two weeks, I already delivered three wheelchairs, ”explained the young man who does it for free because“ there are many people who need them and have no money.
 If you want to make donations, you are welcome, but I do not charge,” he said.

 How “Propaw Lab” started

 Colli recalls: “Last year I was making prostheses for amputated dogs, but in this last time they started asking me for wheelchairs.
 At that time I didn’t do them, but before so many consultations I began to contemplate.
 There is an advantage: the animal adapts very quickly to the wheelchair, which makes it better than prostheses. “

 With the unconditional support of his father (Luis), his mother (Mabel) and his three brothers (Ian, Diana and Luis), the project began to form.
 The name: “Propaw Lab”.
 And there is a very important detail, which is worth repeating: each wheelchair is completely free and has an “infinite guarantee”, as Colli likes to clarify.

 The step-by-step manufacturing of wheelchairs for dogs

-Colli asks the owners of the dogs some requirements, among which includes the veterinary recommendation for the use of the chair, that has the hindrances, the measures of the animal and a video to see its mobility.
+Colli asks the owners of the dogs some requirements, among which include the veterinary recommendation for the use of the chair, that has hindrances, the measures of the animal and a video to see its mobility.

 The process involves printing in 3D “the joints and wheels using PLA filament (polylactic acid).
 Then I use screws, acrylic tubes, hoses and the grips that attach the device to the dog, which are velcro.
 I also have my own model of canine leg prostheses, but it is a more complex process, with other times, because the adaptation of the dog must be done with a physiotherapist”.
 The young entrepreneur who wants to expand his project explained